HaeinGeek/CancerSubtypesAI/encoder/README.md

-# Mutation Encoder
+# CancerSubtypesAI Mutation Encoder

-This module provides functionality for parsing, classifying, and processing genetic mutations commonly found in cancer research.
-It identifies various mutation types such as missense, nonsense, frameshift, and more, while extracting mutation information from mutation strings.
+The Mutation Encoder module of CancerSubtypesAI is a comprehensive tool designed for parsing, classifying, and processing genetic mutations commonly found in cancer research.
+It identifies various mutation types such as missense, nonsense, frameshift, and more, while extracting mutation information from mutation strings and calculating amino acid property changes.

 ## Key Features